-- Emergency Alarms are transmitted on the selected talk group if emergency calls are disabled, and on the emergency talk group if emergency calls are enabled. - Emergency Call talk group selection priority is as follows.
-For example, if a global emergency channel is not programmed, the emergency talk group of the selected channel is used and so on.

-- 1. Global (radio wide) emergency channel

-- 2. Emergency group of the selected channel

-- 3. Talk group of the selected channel

-- 4. Announcement group of the selected channel
+• Emergency Alarms are transmitted on the selected talk group if emergency calls are disabled, and on the emergency talk group if emergency calls are enabled.

+- Emergency Alarms are transmitted on the Control Channel.
+If the emergency call checkbox is checked, the radio will transmit an emergency call on the selected talkgroup if no emergency talkgroup is programmed.
+If an emergency talkgroup is programmed, the call will be transmitted on the emergency talkgroup - Emergency Call talk group selection priority is as follows.
+For example, if a global emergency channel is not programmed, the emergency talk group of the selected channel is used and so on. - a Global (radio wide) emergency channel - b Emergency group of the selected channel - ^c Talk group of the selected channel - d Announcement group of the selected channel
-- The emergency programming of the system to which that emergency talk group is linked controls the emergency operation.